The Financial Crisis In 4000 Words

 "Scientists say the sky is blue, however, some scientists disagree" is not "fair and balanced."

-The proper response to inane insistence that "the sky is green" is not to explain how water reflects more of the blue wavelengths of the spectrum, and water moisture in the upper air, even if not visible as clouds, results in the sky looking blue.
+The proper response to inane insistence that "the sky is green" is not to explain how light is scattered in the upper atmosphere and blue is scattered more because it's a shorter wavelength, resulting in the sky looking blue.

 The proper response, particularly when you recognize that the green sky crap is a deliberate tactic, is to point and laugh, loudly and publically, and invite the proper public ridicule of these clowns.